 - Camping includes dinner and breakfast and all your camping gear: Usual rate $766, March special $510, Wild Child Club $459.

 - Eco-cottage and choose to bring your own meals or purchase dinner and breakfast baskets: Usual rate $750, March special $610, Wild Child Club $590.

 Click here to get all the information you need to plan your Wild Sleep Out:

 Are you a Wild Child?

 Become a Wild Child to get exclusive deals including discounts, access to members only events and news about what's up at Walkabout Park.Continue Reading

 Our school workshops deliver NSW Department of Education prescribed learning outcomes.
 Choose from our range of standard modules which cover wildlife and animal encounters, Aboriginal sites, Aboriginal tools, shelters, bush tucker & bush medicine and bush skills.
 Or we can tailor a syllabus-based or subject-specific workshop for you.

-New Year Special: Click to request a quote today and we will help you to raise funds for your excursion.
-When you confirm your booking we will send you 2 Family Passes which you can use as an incentive or prize.
+Summer Special: When you book an excursion in February we will help you to raise funds for your excursion by donating 2 Family Passes which you can use as a fundraising incentive or prize.

 Click 'continue reading' to request a quote today.Continue Reading

 If you're planning to visit Walkabout Park 3 (or more) times in the next 12 months, an annual pass is the way to go!